saturdaymp/XPlugins.iOS.BEMCheckBox/README.md

 This plugin lets you use the excellent [BEMCheckBox](https://github.com/Boris-Em/BEMCheckBox) in your Xamarin iOS applications.
 Below outlines how to get started with BEMCheckBox in Xamarin and some common uses.
 For a list of all the features of the please see the [BEMCheckBox GitHub page](https://github.com/Boris-Em/BEMCheckBox).

 # Installing
 You can find the latest stable version of the BEMCheckBox XPlugin is avaliable via [NuGet](https://www.nuget.org/packages/SaturdayMP.XPlugins.iOS.BEMCheckBox/).
 You can find alpha builds from [MyGet](https://www.myget.org/feed/saturdaymp/package/nuget/SaturdayMP.XPlugins.iOS.BEMCheckBox).
-If you have any trouble installing please let me know by opening a [issue](https://github.com/saturdaymp/XPlugins.iOS.BEMCheckBox/issues).
+If you have any trouble installing please let me know by opening an [issue](https://github.com/saturdaymp/XPlugins.iOS.BEMCheckBox/issues).

 # Quickstart
 To create a BEMCheckBox call the constructor with a frame as shown below.